TheArkhamKnight0723/Exploratory-data-analysis-of-medical-insurance-charges/README.md

 Dataset Features

 The dataset includes the following attributes:
-Age – Age of the primary beneficiary
+Age – Age of the primary beneficiary,
-Sex– Gender of the beneficiary
+Sex– Gender of the beneficiary,
-BMI– Body Mass Index, which indicates body fat based on height and weight Children– Number of dependents covered by the insurance Smoker– Whether the beneficiary is a smoker or not Region– Residential region in the United States Charges– Individual medical insurance cost billed by the insurance company
+BMI– Body Mass Index, which indicates body fat based on height and weight, Children– Number of dependents covered by the insurance, Smoker– Whether the beneficiary is a smoker or not, Region– Residential region in the United States, Charges– Individual medical insurance cost billed by the insurance company

 Tools and Libraries Used:

 Python

 Pandas for data manipulation

 Matplotlib for visualization

 Seaborn for statistical plots

 Plotly for statistical plots

 Exploratory Analysis Performed: